 We found that the appetite to get going right away is pretty strong but that client experience would be key.

 What does that mean?
 What form should the client experience be taking in the ‘new normal’?
-Which is better: real life or on the computer screen?
+Which is better: real life or online?

 Taking everything into account, 89% believed that physical events provide the better experience and 86% that it was best to be present in person for networking.

-However, when it comes to education, 63% believed online was the way forward.
+However, when it comes to education, 63% believed online events are the way forward.
 Advisors liked the lack of distractions, the improved audio and video, and the benefits of pausing and rewinding.

 A tick for slick